PintaProject/Pinta/readme.md

 - You can get technical help on the [Pinta Google Group](http://groups.google.com/group/pinta)
 - You can report bugs on [Launchpad.net](https://bugs.launchpad.net/pinta/+filebug)
 - You can fork the project on [Github](https://github.com/PintaProject/Pinta)
+- You can get help in #pinta on irc.gnome.org.

 ##Linux Build and Installation Instructions:

-Building Pinta requires the follow software:
+Building Pinta requires the following software:

 `mono mono-xbuild automake autoconf libmono-cairo2.0-cil gtk-sharp2`

 Pinta only supports version 2.8 or higher of Mono.

 To build Pinta, run:
 `./autogen.sh`

 `make`

 `sudo make install`

 or if building from a tarball, run:

 `./configure`

 `make`

 `sudo make install`

 To use different installation directory than the default (/usr), run this instead:

 `./autogen.sh --prefix=<install directory>`

 To uninstall Pinta, run:

 `sudo make uninstall`

 To clean all files created during the build process, run:

 `make cleanall`

-*Note* This will require you to rerun autogen.sh in order to run more make commands.
+**Note** This will require you to rerun `autogen.sh` in order to run more `make` commands.

 For a list of more make commands, run:

 `make help`